moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

-For the past several months I have been involved with some 200 transit riders in an attempt to save the 30+ year old UC Davis Intercampus Shuttle from the ill-decided changes by UC Davis (my employer), The City of Sacramento (where I live), Sacramento Regional Transit, and Yolo County Transit district .
-We have salvaged some of the service that we rely on by advocating to the University and the Councial members involved in the two transit agencies, but there is still much to do to bring back what has been unfairly made worse for the riders.
-This experience exposed to me how poorly Universities and Cities make decisions that affect their constituents and also how poorly they handle being called out on that.
+For the past several months I have been involved with some 200 transit riders in an attempt to save the 30+ year old UC Davis Intercampus Shuttle from the ill-decided changes by UC Davis (my employer), The City of Sacramento (where I live), Sacramento Regional Transit, and Yolo County Transit District.
+We have salvaged some of the service by investing hundreds of hours in advocacy work that we rely on by advocating to the University and the Councial members involved in the two transit agencies, but there is still much to do to bring back what has been unfairly made worse for the riders.

+This experience exposed to me how poorly Universities, Cities, and public agencies make decisions that affect their constituents and also how poorly they handle being called out on doing so.
 The story behind the fate of the UCD Intercampus Shuttle is suprisingly tied up in intertwined planned schemes where the actors did and didn't know what was going on.
 Quite a few fishy things were exposed to me and the purpose of this peice is to write them all down together, at length, so that some light can be shed on the behind-the-scenes potentially dubious workings of the parties involved.
 When each of the items are take individually it is easy to write them off, but when taken together maybe they shouldn't be written off.

 I'll start by listing the main points and below they will be backed up with evidence and commentary: